Pesticide Applicator Continuing Education

 Georgia Category 41 - Mosquito Control Bundle

-When pesticide applications become necessary for good turf management, it’s important to understand how the application equipment works and how to properly calibrate the equipment.
-This course will provide turf managers with an understanding of the most common types of equipment used for pesticide applications on turf and how to properly calibrate the equipment.
+This course provides turf managers with an understanding of the most common types of equipment used for pesticide applications on turf and how to properly calibrate the equipment.

 This course covers the importance of honey bees, details honey bee decline statistics, and outlines the strategies that can be implemented to coordinate the efforts of farmers, beekeepers, and applicators to find a balance between managing pests and protecting pollinators.